coderamen666/srd-v3.5-md/spells/spells-a-b.md

 during their creation process and are thereafter self-supporting (unless they have been summoned, in which case they are treated like any other summoned creatures).
 Elementals, corporeal undead, and outsiders are likewise unaffected unless summoned.
-These creatures' spell-like or supernatural abilities, however, may be temporarily nullified by the field. *Dispel magic* does not remove the field.
+These creatures’ spell-like or supernatural abilities, however, may be temporarily nullified by the field. *Dispel magic* does not remove the field.